-Part 1: Technical Data Analyst Skills
+Part 1: Technical Skills Required for Data Analysts

 First, it’s essential to understand what a data analyst does.
 At risk of stating the obvious — all data analysts are concerned with, well, data.
 They use technical tools to parse through large quantities of raw information and develop meaningful insights in the process.
 Data analysts are also often responsible for removing corrupted data, determining data quality, and preparing reports for their employer.